dfioravanti/blog/content/posts/how-it-was-built/index.md

 # Development

-Developing this website was relatively straight forward.
+Developing this website was relatively straightforward.
 Both Hugo and terraform have excellent tutorials out there.
 I used the following resources

 * [Hugo own tutorial](https://gohugo.io/getting-started/quick-start/): easy and clear tutorial to understand the very basic of Hugo
 * [Hugo and AWS](https://lustforge.com/2016/02/27/hosting-hugo-on-aws/): it is a bit out of date but it put me on the right direction